Ricigeroi/pad_lab_capitalism/README.md

 ### Proxy

-The gateway uses `http-proxy` (`node-http-proxy`) with `selfHandleResponse: true`, which means it intercepts the upstream response body, stores it in Redis if applicable, and then forwards it to the client.
-This is what enables transparent caching without the upstream services knowing anything about it.
+The gateway uses Node's built-in **`http.request`** (no external proxy library) to forward each request.
+The entire request body is buffered in memory first — this allows it to be **replayed on retry** if the first replica fails without the client needing to resend anything.

 ### Gateway `/status` response